 When it came to accessories in 2016, they were anything BUT minimal.
 In the world of textiles, rustic mud cloths (such as the ones on above) aren’t going anywhere.
 As designer Shannon Tate astutely notes, “These are ancient shapes that will be forever classic.”
 They’ve stood the test of time, so the calendar change isn’t going to make them disappear.
 Mud cloth, in particular, works really well with minimal interiors since it’s traditionally in a gray scale color scheme.
 That said, we’re WILD about that indigo shibori pattern.

 Additionally, our designers on a whole predict that brass and rose gold will stick around.
 Rose gold was one of the Pantone colors for 2016, so it hit a peak in the last couple months.
 LA-based notes that clients are asking for brass fixtures more and more, but she predicts that instead of putting them in minimalistic interiors, we’ll see a swing to more industrial spaces.
 “Instead of seeing brass and gold with lots of white and in spaces that feel very modern-boho, I think we’re going to see it used in ways that feel a little grittier, in industrial settings along with materials like concrete and steel and with darker, moodier color palettes.”
-To learn more about this trend, check out designer Ariel Feldman’s trend piece on brass lighting.
+To learn more about this trend, check out designer Ariel Okin’s trend piece on brass lighting.

 Rolling in the Green